User Guide

 -

-is optional, if specified will indicate a deadline for the task. -
+d/DEADLINEis optional, if specified will indicate a deadline for the task. -

-. - Task to be added must not already exist in the task list.
+d/DEADLINEshould be in the formatyyyy-MM-dd. - Task to be added must not already exist in the task list.

 Examples: